jogit82/memory-game-react-redux/README.md

 The application consists of 5 React components:

--App: The root component, App renders the Score and Board components.
+- App: The root component, App renders the Score and Board components.

--Score: Child of the App component, Score will display the number of matched cards.
+- Score: Child of the App component, Score will display the number of matched cards.

--Board: Child of the App component, Board will create the card grid for gameplay.
+- Board: Child of the App component, Board will create the card grid for gameplay.

--CardRow: Child of the Board component, CardRow renders a row of Card components.
+- CardRow: Child of the Board component, CardRow renders a row of Card components.

--Card: Child of the CardRow component, Card displays the card content when flipped over.
+- Card: Child of the CardRow component, Card displays the card content when flipped over.

 One goal of this project will be to show that a nested component like Card can access data and dispatch actions as easily as a higher-level component like App or Score.